 When the Divorce Comes Into Effect

-If there is no appeal, the divorce judgment takes effect on the 31st day after the judge made the decision.
-A divorce certificate can then be issued upon request.
+If there is no appeal, the divorce judgment takes effect on the 31st day after the judge made the decision, and a divorce certificate can then be issued upon request.